Chicago Wrongful Death Lawyers

 Family members may be entitled to recover for several types of damages and losses from a wrongful death in Chicago, including:

-• The pain, suffering and grief of the surviving family members.
+• The pain, suffering, and grief of the surviving family members.
 There is not a more difficult time in life than when you lose someone you love.
 The feelings and pain you may experience can be unbearable.
 We understand that no amount of money will make you feel whole again.
 However, the family members have a right to a monetary recovery for the pain of going through this tragic experience.

 • Medical bills and expenses.
 In many wrongful death cases, the medical bills before passing away can be extremely expensive.
 Often, billing may exceed several hundred thousand dollars.
 Our law firm will work to recover those expenses from the negligent party.

-• They did not maintain that duty
+• The defendant did not maintain that duty

 • The death resulted in losses to the victim and their surviving family